 Just like your clients who pay premiums for their personal or business insurance, your self-employed clients pay ACC levies for their personal injury cover under ACC CoverPlus.

 For more information, see the levies and invoicing section.

 Once your client has filed their IR3 tax return with Inland Revenue, ACC will receive the earnings information from Inland Revenue, at which time ACC will calculate their levy and send out an invoice based on the earnings they declare.

-We offer incentives to self-employed people under a number of health and safety discount programmes.
-In return for satisfying certain criteria under these programmes, your client may be eligible for discounts on their ACC levies.
+We offer incentives to self-employed people under a number of health and safety discount initiatives.
+In return for satisfying certain criteria, your client may be eligible for discounts on their ACC levies.